TheMrityunjayPathak/Dashly/README.md

 ## GitHub Actions
 - The GitHub Actions workflow automates the entire ETL pipeline, without any manual effort.
-- It runs every day at 12:00 AM UTC and ensures that the latest data are always updated.
+- It runs every day at 10:00 AM and ensures that the latest data are always updated.

 <details>
   <summary>Click Here to view the entire Script</summary>